Kendari: Colonial period

 In 1905, following the end of the war against the Gowa Sultanate, the Dutch turned their attention to the eastern coast of Sulawesi.
-La Mangu had died by now, but the Dutch maintained the plans to establish Laiwoi, approaching nobles from Ranome Eto with the treaty and finally, naming Saosao as king, increasing tensions with the Konawe.
+La Mangu had died by now, but the Dutch maintained the plans to establish Laiwoi, approaching nobles from Ranome Eto with the treaty and finally, naming Saosao as king, increasing tensions with the Konawe nobility.
 To avoid armed conflict, the Dutch government mediated an agreement.
 However, Konawe secretly mobilised its troops and established an arms store in Puwilalo.
 In response, the Dutch attempted, and failed, to negotiate with their leader, Watukila.
 Finally, the Dutch decided to attack Watukila's troops and invaded the kingdom.
 In 1908, Dutch troops besieged Puundombi Fort, and Konawe fell.
 Laiwoi moved the capital to Kendari; armed resistance to it and the Dutch continued through 1937.